nate-adkins/nate-adkins.github.io/_projects/retailbot.md

 ## Meet Retailbot

 Retailbot is an indoor research robot focused on creating real-time human safety maps.
-Retailbot is equipped with a velodyne VLP-16 lidar, an Intel Realsense D455 depth camera, and a ZED 2i stereo camera.
+Retailbot is equipped with a velodyne VLP-16 LiDAR, an Intel Realsense D455 depth camera, and a ZED 2i stereo camera.

-Utilizing onboard depth cameras, imu, and motor feedback data, retailbot aims to create a real-time walkability map of retail environments.
+Utilizing onboard depth cameras, IMU, and motor feedback data, retailbot aims to create a real-time walkability map of retail environments.

 {% include gallery id="hardware_gallery"%}